-Gerard Martin, M.D., FAAP, FACC, FAHA, is a cardiologist and the medical director of Global Services at Children's National Hospital.
-He has been in practice at Children’s National since 1986.
+Gerard Martin, M.D., FAAP, FACC, FAHA, is a cardiologist at Children's National Hospital, where he has been in practice since 1986.
 Dr. Martin was promoted to professor of pediatrics (with tenure) at George Washington University School of Medicine & Health Sciences in 1995 and served as the chief of cardiology, 1997-2009, and senior vice president for the Center for Heart, Lung and Kidney Disease, 1999-2015.
 He founded the Children’s National Heart Institute in 2004, and was named the 2007 C. Richard Beyda Professor of Cardiology.

 Dr. Martin was educated at Syracuse University and the State University of New York, Upstate School of Medicine.
 After a residency at Brown University and the Rhode Island Hospital, he received training in pediatric cardiology at the Cardiovascular Research Institute at the University of California, San Francisco.
 He has published over 140 peer-reviewed manuscripts, book chapters, and invited publications and has presented abstracts at over 125 meetings.
 Dr. Martin is an invited lecturer who has traveled to over 200 meetings, hospitals and universities within the U.S., as well as around the world.